 As the convener of Eggon Sport and Cultural Festival, what informed this lofty idea?

 My name is Peter Tony Afiku.
-I’m from Nasarawa state, Eggon by tribe and based in Lafia.
-The idea behind this platform, Eggon Sports and Cultural Festival (ESACF) came to me first of all from my sporting background, because I play basket ball, and judging from the way we struggle to play in any of the professional league.
-So i saw that it would be nice to create a platform so as to engage and showcase our talents in the presence of thousands of audience both within and outside the state.
+I’m from Nasarawa state, Eggon by tribe, and based in Lafia.
+The idea behind this platform, Eggon Sports and Cultural Festival (ESACF) came to me first of all from my sporting background, because I play basketball, and judging from the way we struggle to play in any of the professional leagues.
+So I saw that it would be nice to create a platform so as to engage and showcase our talents in the presence of thousands of audiences both within and outside the state.
 That is the reason behind this platform.

 What importance is ESACF to the citizenry especially as it concerns job creation?